If you’re planning a trip to Seychelles, you may wonder whether there are mosquitoes on this beautiful island nation.

 As previously said Seychelles is free of Malaria.
 The survey that was taken in December 2008 during the rainy season from several islands in Seychelles proved that there is no presence of Anopheline mosquitoes (mosquitoes that cause malaria) in Seychelles.
 More about the survey here.

 Despite no malaria in Seychelles, there is the existence of dengue fever in Seychelles.
 However, it is very occasional and varies on seasons and areas.
 In rural areas is a higher possibility than in tourist places.
 The same applies to chikungunya disease.

 Do I need to bring a mosquito repellent to Seychelles?

 As I always say, rather do it than be sorry.
-The same is with mosquito repellent.
-There is no harm to pack one in your luggage even if you are going just for a relaxing gateway.
+The same is true with mosquito repellent.
+There is no harm in packing one in your luggage even if you are going just for a relaxing gateway.
 In the best-case scenario, you will not use it at all.
 And if you need it, you will not have to search for one during your vacation.